Audio Commons: an Ecosystem for Creative Reuse of Audio Content

 - A.Pearce, T.Brookes, R.Mason (2017) Timbral attributes for sound effect library searching, AES E-Library Audio Engineering Society

-The data generated by this project so far (including code and results) are available in these repositories:
+The data generated by this project (including code and results) are available in these repositories:

 - Timbral Hierarchy Dataset doi: 10.5281/zenodo.167392